percona/k8spxc-docs/docs/cluster-wide.md

     Don't forget to apply the resulting file with the usual `kubectl apply` command.

-    You can find more details about Network Policies [in the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+    You can find more details about Network Policies [in the official Kubernetes documentation :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

 ## Upgrading the Operator in cluster-wide mode